bshaw928/guess-my-number/README.md

-# guess-my-number
-Game created using HTML, CSS, and JavaScript
+This is a number guessing game created using HTML, CSS, and JavaScript.
+It looks good on desktop but not so much on smaller screens at this point.
+The deployed page can be found here: https://bshaw928.github.io/guess-my-number/